 If you want to understand how your nanny might react to a certain situation or task, don't be afraid to ask the reference.
 You can make a list of certain questions to ask to ensure that you make the most of your time speaking with a reference.
 Keep your questions consistent between each person you speak with in order to check for any differences in answers.

 Check references to ensure that the person you are bringing into your child's life is the right one.
 It can reinforce your gut feeling about a candidate and help ensure that you find a nanny who will fit into your life.
-For more information, check out the links on the next page.
+For more information, check out the links below.